 - rheumatoid arthritis

-- Addison's disease, a condition in which the glands that produce critical hormones are damaged
+- Addison's disease, a condition in which the immune system damages the glands that produce critical hormones

-- Sjögren's syndrome, a condition in which the glands that produce tears and saliva are destroyed
+- Sjögren's syndrome, a condition in which the immune system destroys the glands that produce tears and saliva

 How is celiac disease diagnosed?